The Steinbright Career Development Center

 Co-op Job Registration

-If students obtain their job through the SCDConline pairing process, a Student Co-op Agreement and Registration form will be automatically generated.
+If students obtain their job through the SCDConline pairing process, a Student Co-op Registration Agreement will be automatically generated.
 Students must electronically accept this form through DrexelOne before the start of their co-op position.

 If students obtain a job independently, they must turn in the following to receive credit: